 Querying with C#¶

 Aside from SQL, you can also query data via C#.
 Excel tables show up as strongly typed collections that you can query and modify.
 Click the Connect (C#) button in the ribbon to open the IDE and start an interactive C# session.

 You can read more about QueryStorm's C# support here.

 Moving data between Excel and databases is usually quite tedious.
 QueryStorm makes combining database and spreadsheet data much easier allowing you to run queries that combine data from Excel tables with data from permanent database tables.

 To connect to an external database, click Connect custom.
 A dialog will appear allowing you to choose (or define) a database connection:

-While setting up the connection, you select which Excel tables need to be visible to the database.
+While defining the connection, you can select which Excel tables will be visible to the database engine.
 These tables are copied to the database as temp tables as soon as the connection is established.